 Mr. Shafqat Hussain Shah is working as Assistant Librarian / Computer Instructor at the National Institute of Management, Karachi.
-He joined National Institute of Management (NIM/ex NIPA), Karachi, in 2001, as a Research Associate (IT).
-He holds Masters in Computer Science, Masters in Economics, and is pursuing PhD in Computer System.
+He joined the National Institute of Management (NIM/ex NIPA), Karachi, in 2001, as a Research Associate (IT).
+He holds MS degree in Computer System Engineering, Masters in Computer Science, Masters in Economics.
+Currently, he is pursuing a PhD in Computer System Engineering.
+He has attended various training programs and courses including ASP Programmer from XPEDIENT Technologies, Karachi, Cisco Router Configuration from Computer Training & Testing Centre (PVT) LTD, Karachi, Executive Programme on Policy Analysis organized at National Institute of Public Administration, Lahore, Capacity Building Training Course on Public Financial Management, EDI, National School of Public Policy, Lahore, Government Innovation Using Digital Technologies in the Post-COVID-19 Era from National Information Society Agency, South Korea.
 He has vast experience in IT teaching and application design.
-He also worked in RETA Project, funded by Asian Development Bank (ADB).
+He also contributed to the RETA Project, which was funded by the Asian Development Bank (ADB).